EDUCBA Logo

 5. Truncate multiple tables using restart identity

 The below example shows truncate multiple tables using restart identity in PostgreSQL.
-We have truncated note, import_test, and stud_book table.
+We have a truncated note, import_test, and stud_book table.

 Code: